2022 Bogoso explosion

-On 20 January 2022, a large explosion occurred along the Tarkwa-Bogoso-Ayamfuri road in Western Region, Ghana, after a truck transporting mining explosives collided with a motorcycle.
-The explosion levelled the nearby Apiate village, killing 13 people and injuring 200.
+On 20 January 2022, a large explosion occurred in Apiate, a suburban community near Bogoso in the Western Region of Ghana, after a truck transporting mining explosives collided with a motorcycle.
+The explosion leveled the community, killing 17 people and injuring 200.

 Explosion

 The explosion occurred on the Tarkwa-Bogoso-Ayamfuri road on 20 January 2022 after a truck operated by Maxam transporting 10 tons of mining explosives between Tarkwa and Chirano collided head-on with a motorcycle.
 The motorcycle was then driven over by the truck which was en route to the Kinross Gold-owned Chirano Gold Mine.
 The collision occurred at around 1:25 pm with the explosion coming about 45 minutes later.
 Emergency services had not reached the scene before the vehicle exploded.

 A police spokesman said that the truck was escorted by a Maxam security car in front of it and a police vehicle behind it.
 The police also stated that the driver of the truck had noticed a fire after the collision and, with the escorting police officer, rushed to alert people nearby to run to safety including a nearby school and petrol station.
 This account of events was disputed by some locals, who stated that they had not seen any escort vehicles.

-Many people were nearby taking photographs and videos of the accident when the truck exploded.
+Many people were nearby taking photographs and videos of the incident when the truck exploded.
 The blast created a 20 m wide crater in the road.

 The explosion affected the nearby Apiate village.
 The blast destroyed several buildings and left a large crater in the road.
 At least 13 people were killed and 200 injured, of whom 45 received in-patient treatment.
 The National Disaster Management Organization stated that 500 buildings have been damaged in the explosion and some people were trapped by the collapse of structures.
 Others were damaged by fire in the aftermath of the explosion.
 At least 380 residents were left without shelter.
 Around 100 road vehicles were also damaged by the blast.
 A Power Distribution Services Ghana (PDSG) electricity transformer was located close to the site of the incident and was badly damaged.
 This and other electricity infrastructure damage cut power to around 30,000 people and would cost more than 1 million Ghanaian cedi to repair.

 Despite initial reports that he died, the motorcyclist survived the crash and was taken to hospital.
-The truck driver sustained a deep cut to the head in the accident and was also taken to hospital.
+The truck driver sustained a deep cut to the head in the incident and was also taken to hospital.
 The explosive truck's police escort driver was unhurt, though his vehicle was thrown a significant distance by the explosion.